hutte-recipes/hutte-sfdmu/README.md

 ## Step 2: Prepare your data import

 Prepare the `data/<datafolder>/data-import.json` file per each of the data folders.
 For example, in this recipe we have three different data folders, namely `qa-data`, `package-configuration-data` and `development-baseline-data`.
-The `data-import.json` file will specify which data will be loaded when running the `Data Import` custom button, for the specific folder specified as parameter.
+The `data-import.json` file will specify which data will be loaded when running the `Data Import` custom button, for the folder specified in the parameter.

 Example: